sameerbajaj/tw_list/README.md

 3. Click it to see your lists with current membership status
 4. Check/uncheck boxes to add/remove from lists
 5. Click "Save Changes"

+### Using the List Manager (NEW!)
+1. Click the extension icon in your browser toolbar
+2. Switch to the "📋 List Manager" tab
+3. Select a list from the dropdown
+4. Click "Fetch Members" to load all current members
+5. View all handles in the text area below
+6. **To add a member**: Type their handle on a new line (with or without @)
+7. **To remove a member**: Delete their line from the list
+8. Click "Save Changes" button when you're ready
+9. Review the confirmation dialog showing all pending changes
+10. Confirm to apply the changes to your list

+**Tip**: You can add/remove multiple members at once by editing the text area.
+The "Save Changes" button will show you how many additions (+) and removals (-) are pending!

 ### Settings (Click Extension Icon)
 **Conservative (Safest)**